 I’m a therapist specializing in complex trauma and interpersonal violence.
 These experiences often overlap with feelings of depression and anxiety.

 My practice is eclectic and relational.
-I draw from psychomotor psychotherapy, Internal Family Systems (IFS), Sensorimotor Psychotherapy (SP), dialectics, expressive arts, and Eye Movement Desensitization and Reprocessing (EMDR).
-I also incorporate each person’s community, cultural traditions, and spirituality.
+I draw from psychodynamic psychotherapy, Internal Family Systems (IFS), Sensorimotor Psychotherapy (SP), dialectics, and mindfulness.
+I also incorporate each person's community, cultural traditions, and spirituality.

-I’m a proud dog mom to a pit bull mix and auntie.
+I’m a proud auntie, and mom to a pitbull mix and a very large horse.
 You can often find me riding horses, quilting, and tending to my plants.

 I work in partnership Abbie Shain, MSW, LICSW, of Aviva Therapy & Healing.
 I’m a proud member of the Liberatory Wellness Network.